Home / Development / DCCAM PROVINCIAL CENTER: Hill Tribes Memory Community Center

 In the process of bringing justice for the Khmer Rouge Genocide Survivors, the Extraordinary Chambers in the Court of Cambodia considered a Khmer Rouge prison at Mondul Kiri called Phnom Kraol Security Center as a crime site that lead to prosecute the Khmer Rouge leaders for life sentence for their responsibility of arrest and killing of the Cambodians and those hill tribes.

-In early 2023, the Documentation Center of Cambodia started a project called Hill Tribes Memory Community Center (DC-Cam) in Putaing village, Romnea district, Sen Monorom city, Mondul Kiri province.
+In early 2023, the Documentation Center of Cambodia (DCCAM) started a project called Hill Tribes Memory Community Center in Putaing village, Romnea district, Sen Monorom city, Mondul Kiri province.
 The center will continuously support the Khmer Rouge Genocide Survivors by also strengthening its activities to community development.

 Contact